Coordinated Disclosure · VU#487875

 Executive Summary

-ZERO|TOLERANCE Security Research identified five classes of high-severity vulnerabilities in Deloitte's AI Assist platform (internally branded Ascend), an enterprise AI/ML workflow product delivered as multi-tenant SaaS to Fortune 500 clients.
+ZERO|TOLERANCE Security Research identified five vulnerability classes in Deloitte AI Assist for Customer (referred to internally as Ascend during the assessment), an enterprise AI/ML workflow product delivered as multi-tenant SaaS to Fortune 500 clients.
 The vulnerabilities were observed in every assessed tenant deployment (6 of 6), including Deloitte's own production and development environments.

 Findings include unauthenticated access to Keycloak administrative consoles across six production tenants, twelve backend API endpoints exposed without authentication on the primary assessment subject, server-side request forgery via configuration injection, password-grant authentication exposed on public OAuth clients with no rate limiting, and unauthenticated access to retrieval-augmented generation (RAG) document corpora with confirmed write-path for content poisoning.